 The minimum braking system for a trailer depends on the type of trailer, its weight and the weight of the vehicle:

-- 751 – 2000 kg loaded weight – braking on both wheels on at least one axle.
+- 751 – 2000 kg ATM - an efficient braking system on both wheels on at least one axle.

 Brakes must be operable from the driver’s seating position.